-Like most Marvellians, I was both excited and nervous for the arrival of Nigel Smith’s new biography, The Chameleon, in late 2010.
+Like most Marvellians, I was both excited and nervous for the arrival of Nigel Smith’s new biography, The Chameleon.

 There was a risk that the foundations of my doctoral thesis would end up incontrovertibly disproved.
-Fortunately, I escaped that catastrophe.
+Fortunately, I escaped that outcome.

-Off I went a few months later, in January 2011, to the most important stop of the book’s promotional tour – the Andrew Marvell Centre in Hull – to hear Nigel present on it.
+In January 2011, I attended the most important stop of the book’s promotional tour – the Andrew Marvell Centre in Hull – to hear Nigel present on it.

 Marvell’s involvement in post-Restoration religious and political struggles has distanced him from the arbitrary label of ‘metaphysical poet’ and positioned him closer to Milton and Dryden – albeit still as a distant shadow.
 He is slowly developing an indefinable critical legacy.

-The term ‘chameleon’ itself is a pantheon: not only of a poet that delights, perplexes, and frustrates, but also of an afterlife that has always seemed incomplete.
+The term ‘chameleon’ itself is a pantheon: not only of a poet that perplexes and frustrates as often as he delights, but also of an afterlife that has always seemed incomplete.

 Altimont does not dispute that Marvell requires an ambitious biography, nor indeed the benefits to be gained from its author’s inimitable knowledge.
-His own knowledge and aptitude are highlighted by some fascinating observations, including an imbalance in the biography between the fatherly influence on Marvell and the female presence in his young life.
+His own knowledge is highlighted by some fascinating observations, including an imbalance in the biography between the fatherly influence on Marvell and the female presence in his young life.

 (I might raise a rueful smile that, with two sisters, two foster-sisters and a niece, I have every reason to believe in this rather acute piece of research about sexuality and attraction.)